SpunBlue/SpunBlue/README.md

 It DOES have a name, but I'm keeping it secret.

 ## Past Projects <img src="icons/Info.png" alt="Info" width="16" height="16">
-These are projects I'm finsihed with, or cancelled.
+These are projects I'm finished with, or cancelled.

 ### FNF Papaya Engine <img src="icons/Checkmark.png" alt="Finished" width="16" height="16">
 A Friday Night Funkin' Engine created to make source code mods easily, without having to debloat the basegame.